andreamoleri/DataArchitecture/README.md

 virtual machines, containers share the host operating system kernel and are isolated processes, making them efficient and fast.
 Docker provides several key components to facilitate container management:

-1. **Docker Engine**: the core of Docker, responsible for creating and managing containers on a single host.
+1. **Docker Engine:** the core of Docker, responsible for creating and managing containers on a single host.
 It includes a server and a command-line interface (CLI) tool (`docker`) for interacting with containers.

-2. **Images**: docker images are read-only templates used to create containers.
+2. **Images:** docker images are read-only templates used to create containers.
 An image includes the application code, runtime, libraries, and dependencies needed for the application to run.

-3. **Containers**: running instances of Docker images.
+3. **Containers:** running instances of Docker images.
 Containers can be started, stopped, moved, and deleted using Docker's CLI commands.
 They encapsulate the application and its environment, ensuring consistency across different environments, from development to production.

-4. **Dockerfile**: a text document that contains instructions for building a Docker image.
+4. **Dockerfile:** a text document that contains instructions for building a Docker image.
 It defines the environment inside the container, including base image, dependencies, environment variables, and commands to run when the container starts.

-5. **Docker Compose**: a tool for defining and running multi-container Docker applications.
+5. **Docker Compose:** a tool for defining and running multi-container Docker applications.
 It uses a YAML file (`docker-compose.yml`) to configure the application's services and their dependencies.
 Docker Compose simplifies the process of defining, managing, and scaling multi-container applications.

 #### How Docker Works